 If you’d like to conduct research that’s specific to Amazon, Keyword Tool has an Amazon keyword planner.
 This keyword planner uses data from the Amazon autocomplete or search suggestion feature and generates a list of long-tail keywords to consider.
 Sellics also offers a free Amazon-specific tool called Sonar.
 With it, you can access a keyword’s monthly Amazon search volume as well as the related keywords and the relevant products.
 Thanks to the latter feature, Sonar is a not only a research tool, but a competitive research tool.

-With the right Amazon keyword research strategy, you’ll make your products visible to more relevant, high-value prospects than ever before.
+With the right Amazon keyword research strategy, and the right Amazon keyword tool, you’ll make your products visible to more relevant, high-value prospects than ever before.
 Plus, thanks to well-optimized product titles and product details pages, you’ll turn that boosted visibility into clicks and conversions at an impressive rate.

 And it’s a positive feedback loop, too.
 A good keyword research ethic yields higher visibility.
 Higher visibility and excellent product titles yield more clicks.
 More clicks and outstanding product details pages yield more conversions.
 More conversions yield higher search rankings, and on and on we go.